-Millennium currently uses an existing dock to import bulk alumina by vessel, which is stored on-site and transported to an Alcoa smelter in Wenatchee.
-The site is also used to import a small amount of coal by rail for use by the neighboring Weyerhaeuser complex.
+We regulate water and hazardous waste activities for Millennium's current operations.
+Millennium uses an existing dock to import bulk alumina by vessel, which is stored on-site and transported to an Alcoa smelter in Wenatchee when in operation.
+The site is also used to import a small amount of coal by rail for use by the neighboring Nippon pulp and paper mill.

 Proposed export terminal

 A maximum of 44 million metric tons of coal would have been brought to the site from mines in the western U.S. by 16, 1.3-mile-long unit trains per day (eight loaded and eight empty).
 The coal would have been stored at the facility in open coal stockpiles, and then loaded on to 840 ships annually for export to Asia.